Antuan69/ORCAView_2/README.md

 ## Key Features

 - **Intuitive Interface:** A user-friendly GUI built with PyQt6 for setting up a wide range of quantum chemistry calculations.
-- **Integrated 2D/3D Molecule Editor:**
-    - Draw molecules in 2D using the embedded [Ketcher](https://lifescience.opensource.epam.com/ketcher/index.html) editor.
-    - Generate 3D structures from SMILES strings with RDKit-based optimization.
+- **Structure Generation:** Generate 3D structures directly from SMILES strings using the integrated RDKit.
 - **Advanced 3D Molecule Viewer:** A high-performance 3D viewer built with [Vispy](http://vispy.org/) for visualizing molecular structures with ball-and-stick models, lighting, and smooth controls.
 - **Job Queue Management:**
     - Queue up multiple ORCA calculations to run sequentially.